|

 were running Boost, I'm

-thinking that iDEN is a dead end technology with a weak handset lineup,
+thinking that iDEN was a dead end technology with a weak handset

 and no highspeed data, and no technology roadmap to get there...yikes!